happner/happner-suite/packages/happn-3/quickstart.md

 ```

 One can also use the once method to only listen to the first event that gets published on that path.
-One can also subscribe on paths using wildcards, and also to a variable depth of wildcards using `/**` syntax, which is covered in more detail at https://github.com/happner/happner-suite/tree/master/packages/happn-3#variable-depth-subscriptions
+One can also subscribe on paths using wildcards, and also to a variable depth of wildcards using `/**` syntax, which is covered in more detail at [Happn readme - Variable depth subscriptions](https://github.com/happner/happner-suite/tree/master/packages/happn-3#variable-depth-subscriptions)

 ### Security